icrawearable/icrawearable.github.io/_schedule/session_12_invited_talk_9.md

 speaker: Jasmin E. Palmer

 # Title of the event
-title: Feeling the Future Augmenting Medicine with Relocated Haptic Feedback in Extended Reality Environments
+title: "Feeling the Future: Augmenting Medicine with Relocated Haptic Feedback in Extended Reality Environments"

 # Time of the event
 time: 14:30 - 15:00